areon546/nasa-wallpaper/README.md

 `make systemd` sets up the program and restarts the sytem services daemon so that it recognises `nasa.service`, and then runs it.

+Steps:

+1. Clone the repository.
+2. Run `make systemd`

+And in theory this is all that should be needed for it to automatically request a new background daily.

 ## Project

 The project taught me some basics on `systemd` services and timers,